 Position statement.
 Computing is exciting because it constantly changes; but change is also our greatest challenge.
 The power of computing is that it touches everything—our work, homes, education, leisure, and safety.
 Increasingly, researchers and software professionals are challenged by interdisciplinary work that requires us to understand our discipline as well as many others.

 Through its conferences and publications, the Computer Society can support these needs and should investigate ways to increase collaboration between academia, industry, and other computing-related fields.
 The "open" community, including MOOCs and new publishing models, continue to pose many challenges, but they also offer us opportunities.
 We have been slow to respond, so now need to act quickly if we are not to be left behind.

-I have long supported the Society's educational outcomes (as VP of Educational Activities from 2010-12) by supporting the development of materials that take outcomes from our researchers and deliver, for example, courses in a form that can provide strategic advantage to our industrial colleagues.
+I have long supported the Society's Educational outcomes (as VP of Educational Activities, 2010–2012) by facilitating the development of materials that take outcomes from our researchers and deliver, for example, courses in a form that can provide strategic advantage to our industrial colleagues.
 The strength of our Society is in the professional networks and communities of practice that it can create.

 Currently, as VP of Member and Geographic Activities I have examined the needs of communities worldwide.
 I was not surprised to find they are each different.
 We must do more to support Regional variation.
 If elected, I will encourage the Society to better support professional development in computing, including promoting industry-focused publication of research outcomes and enabling networking opportunities to support industry, academic, interdisciplinary and localized community building.